-Easy Pineapple Upside-Down Cake Recipe
+Easy Pineapple Upside-Down Cast Iron Skillet Cake

-If you have never tried it before, it is a delicious yellow cake that is saturated with a caramel sauce (thank you butter and brown sugar!) and studded with pineapple and cherry pieces.
+If you have never tried it before, it is a delicious yellow cake that is saturated with caramel sauce (thank you butter and brown sugar!) and studded with pineapple and cherry pieces.
 This particular recipe has a nice addition of pecan halves which add a bit of crunch and flavor to the cake.

-The one nit picky point about this recipe is that a cast-iron skillet is used instead of a cake pan.
+The one nit-picky point about this recipe is that a cast-iron skillet is used instead of a cake pan.
 You can use whatever pan you’d like, but you will have to wing it when it comes to altering the temperature and cooking time.

 If you’d like, you can serve it with a bit of lightly sweetened whipped cream, or for the more indulgent folks, a scoop of vanilla ice cream.

 Pineapple Upside-Down Cake

 - 1 cup firmly packed light brown sugar

 - 3 8 ounce cans pineapple slices, undrained

 - 11 maraschino cherries halved

 - 1 cup granulated sugar